AmpersandJS/ampersand-state/README.md

 });
 ```

+It's worth noting that both `array` and `object` do this already: they default to empty versions of themselves.
+You would only need to do this if you wanted to default to an array/object that wasn't empty.

 ### session `AmpersandView.extend({ session: { name: 'string' } })`

 Session properties are defined and work in exactly the same way as [props](#ampersand-state-props), but generally only exist for the lifetime of the page.
 They would not typically be persisted to the server, and are not returned by calls to `toJSON()` or `serialize()`.